victormeb/Advanced-Graphs-v4.0.0/README.md

 In certain particular situations when a graph cannot be displayed or cannot be displayed properly (when no graph can be displayed; when there are too many categories to display the graph properly; for example), appropriate messages are shown.

-## Live filters

-Advanced Graphs takes into consideration live filters selected within the report, except when a filter is selected but the record id field is not included in the report.

 ## Limitations

 Checkboxes in graphs do not work if options are combined into a single column.